 Discovery of Matter-Wave Polaritons Sheds New Light on Photonic Quantum Technologies

-According to Schneble and colleagues, their published polariton research circumvents such limitations caused by spontaneous decay completely.
-The photon aspects of their polaritons are entirely carried by atomic matter waves, for which such unwanted decay processes do not exist.
-This feature opens access to parameter regimes that are not, or not yet, accessible in photon-based polaritonic systems.
+A major limitation of conventional QIST systems, in which the wave aspects of a polariton arise from photons is the short lifetime of the polariton due to uncontrolled spontaneous decay into the environment.
+The Stony Brook work circumvents this limitation completely, since the wave aspects of their polaritons are entirely carried by matter waves, for which such decay processes do not exist.
+This opens up access to parameter regimes that are not, or not yet, accessible with conventional polariton systems.

 The NSF-funded work at Stony Brook University led by Prof. Schneble included graduate students Joonhyuk Kwon (now a postdoc at Sandia National Lab), Youngshin Kim, and Alfonso Lanuza.
 Additional support was provided through funds from the SUNY Center for Quantum Information Science on Long Island.
 Publication: J. Kwon, Y. Kim, A. Lanuza, and D. Schneble, “Formation of matter-wave polaritons in an optical lattice”, Nature Physics (March 31, 2022) https://www.nature.com/articles/s41567-022-01565-4 Associated publication: A. Lanuza, J. Kwon, Y. Kim, and D. Schneble, “Multiband and array effects on matter-wave based waveguide QED”, Phys.
 Rev. A 105, 23703 (2022).